 The plastic bottle is a great invention, but we also know the plastic bottles can hurt our environment.
-About 60 million water bottles are thrown away every day in America, however one plastic bottle will take 700 years to break down.
+About 60 million water bottles are thrown away every day in America, but one plastic bottle will take 700 years to break down.
 These bottles fill up our landfills, and we need landfill space to bury trash that can’t be recycled.
 Throwing away plastic also hurts the environment in other ways.
 As plastic decays, it can give off chemicals that get into our water and air and can make people, plants, and animals sick.

-The Process of Recycling Plastic Bottle
+The Process of Recycling Plastic

 The bottles has to be collected from homes, businesses, and other sites.
 Every bottle must be separated from metal, glass, and other things that people put into recycle bins.